 I haven’t made the soup yet, but it’s similar enough to mine that I’m sure I’d like it.
 The only difference with mine is using Bell’s Poultry Seasoning, rather than Herbs de Provence.
 I’m not sure about HdP, because I’d had a bad experience using it once, and had to dump something… but I’m willing to try again these many years later.

 What I’d REALLY want to thank you for, is the wonderful pie crust cracker idea!!!!
 I’ll be making those a lot, to use in the soup, but also with regular pot pie filling, if time is short to do the 2-step process, and also with a beef pie filling, French meat pie filling, and whatever else comes to mind!
 I love the idea of having the crust portion done at the same time as the filling is done, and saving time to get things on the table quickly, rather than doing the longer process of then filling the crust and baking it!
 We’ll be having savory “pies” and other things a lot more often now!
 Very clever idea!
-Thanks so much!5 stars
+Thanks so much!

 Sophia